Protesters heckle Florida AG Pam Bondi outside showing of Mr. Rogers documentary

-Florida Attorney General Pam Bondi was heckled by protesters at the showing of documentary about children’s TV host Fred Rogers on Friday, challenging her support of the Trump administration’s stanceon immigration and the state’s decision to join a lawsuit against the Affordable Care Act.
+Protesters heckled Florida Attorney General Pam Bondi on Friday at a showing of a documentary about children’s TV host Fred Rogers, challenging her support of the Trump administration’s stance on immigration and the state’s decision to join a lawsuit against the Affordable Care Act.

 After watching “Won’t You Be My Neighbor,” a documentary about the fabled Mr. Rogers, Bondi was shouted at by demonstrators and had to be escorted by police, the Tampa Bay Times reported.